 THIRD (3): This position is also used for normal driving.
-It reduces vehicle speed more than DRIVE (D) without using your brakes.
+However, it reduces vehicle speed more than DRIVE (D) without using your brakes.
 You might choose THIRD (3) instead of DRIVE (D) when driving on hilly, winding roads, when towing a trailer, so there is less shifting between gears and when going down a steep hill.

 SECOND (2): This position reduces vehicle speed even more than THIRD (3) without using your brakes.
 You can use SECOND (2) on hills.
-It can help control your speed as you go down steep mountain roads, but then you would also want to use your brakes off and on.
+It can help control your speed as you go down steep mountain roads.
+You would also then want to use your brakes off and on.